Samsung Electronics flags 53% jump in Q2 profit, topping estimates

-SEOUL, July 7 (Reuters) - Samsung Electronics Co Ltd (005930.KS) said on Wednesday its second-quarter operating profit likely jumped 53%, beating analysts' estimates, as strong chip prices and demand lifted earnings.
+SEOUL (Reuters) -Samsung Electronics Co Ltd said on Wednesday its second-quarter operating profit likely jumped 53%, beating analysts’ estimates, as strong chip prices and demand lifted earnings.

 The world’s largest memory chip and smartphone maker said profit for the quarter ended June 30 was likely 12.5 trillion won ($11 billion), above a Refinitiv SmartEstimate of 11.3 trillion won ($10 billion) drawn from 20 analysts.